aneesomar/CVchatbot/DEPLOYMENT.md

 - Is correctly copied without extra spaces

 ### 3. Dependencies Issues
-If you see import errors, make sure your `requirements.txt` includes all necessary packages:
+If you see import errors, make sure your `requirements.txt` includes:
 ```
 streamlit
 openai
 langchain
 langchain-openai
 langchain-community
+faiss-cpu
 sentence-transformers
-chromadb
 PyPDF2
 python-docx
 python-dotenv
+tiktoken
+numpy
+torch
 ```

+**Note**: We use `faiss-cpu` instead of `chromadb` to avoid SQLite3 compatibility issues.

 ### 4. File Access Issues
 - The `data/` folder should contain your personal documents